simonyjung/homelab/adr/0001-use-kubernetes.md

 ## Context

-Managing multiple containers and services manually became cumbersome and error-prone.
+Managing multiple containers and services manually for the homelab became cumbersome and error-prone.
 Availablity and ease of management became critical requirements.

 ## Decision